isc-projects/kea/doc/sphinx/arm/hooks-lease-query.rst

     }

-In all cases the response will indicate whether it succeeded or failed and include either the count of leases updated or the nature of the failure:
+In all cases, the response indicates whether it succeeded or failed and includes either the count of leases updated or the nature of the failure:

 ::